 Meta offers multiple communication tools, ranging from casual chat apps to robust, API-driven platforms.
-So the question isn’t just “Should we use WhatsApp?”, but rather “Which version is right for us?”
+So the question isn’t just “Should we use WhatsApp?”; but “Which version is right for us?”
 Because the wrong choice can mean missed opportunities, poor customer experiences, and losing ground to faster-moving competitors.

-In this guide, we’ll break down the key differences between WhatsApp Messenger, WhatsApp Business App, and the WhatsApp Business API to help you make an informed, scalable, and compliant decision for your operations.
+In this guide, we’ll break down the key differences between WhatsApp Messenger, WhatsApp Business App and WhatsApp Business API to help you make an informed, scalable, and compliant decision for your operations.

 Why Does Your Business Need WhatsApp as a Communication Channel?